craigxchen/craigxchen.github.io/reading.md

 A list of books I've read, from 2018 onwards.

 ### Currently reading:
-- Pedro Paramo - Juan Rulfo
+Ada, or Ardor - Vladimir Nabokov

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+- On the Nature of Things - Lucretius

+- Waiting for Godot - Samuel Beckett

+- Pedro Paramo - Juan Rulfo

 - Midnight's Children - Salman Rushdie

 - The Gilded Age - Mark Twain